Zoopharmacognosy: Bears

 Similar to the wild chimpanzees, Alaskan brown bears will swallow whole Carex leaves in the springtime to ensure the complete expulsion of parasites during their hibernation.
 Specifically, as tapeworms thrive off previously digested nutrients in the gut, the rough Carex leaves will lacerate their scolices, facilitating the defecation process.
 The proactive swallowing of these leaves will ensure low levels of active parasites within a hibernating bear.

-Ingestion

-Many examples of zoopharmacognosy involve an animal ingesting a substance with (potential) medicinal properties.